 What is a Winding-Up Petition?

 A winding-up petition (WUP) is one of the most serious legal actions which can be taken by any creditor against a company.
 Either a county court judgment (CCJ) or a Statutory Demand (SD) typically proceeds a WUP in order to show the courts that all avenues have been exhausted in an attempt to recover the debt.
 However, as HMRC are classed as ‘involuntary creditors’, they do not need to issue a CCJ or SD before issuing a WUP.
-You can read about what winding-up petitions are here.

 It’s vital that you, as director, do not dispose or sell any assets or the company itself following the issue of a WUP.
 If a sale is made following the issue of a WUP the sale can be reversed, and in some cases a liquidator could take action against the director personally.